jarokaz/mlops-labs/examples/tfx-cifar/README.md

 cd
 git clone https://github.com/jarokaz/mlops-labs.git
 ```
+4. Run the `install.sh` script from the `mlops-labs/examples/tfx-cifar` folder.
+The script installs TFX and KFP SDKs and creates a GCS bucket to be used as an artifact store.
-4. Open and walk through the `cifar10-tfx.ipynb` notebook in the `mlops-labs/examples/tfx-cifar` folder.
+5. Open and walk through the `cifar10-tfx.ipynb` notebook in the `mlops-labs/examples/tfx-cifar` folder.